Facilities and Event Management

 (See Also, Ticket Operations section)

 Ticket sales for athletic events are controlled and managed by the Department of Intercollegiate Athletics.
 The Pacific Box Office is located in Long Theatre, but a satellite office is located at the northwest entrance to the Alex G. Spanos Center.
-Office operations are directed by the Ticket Operations Manager, who reports to the Assistant Director of Athletics for Internal Affairs.
+Office operations are directed by the Ticket Operations Manager, who reports to the Associate Director of Athletics for Internal Affairs.